powercodeacademy/phrg-github-workflow-primer-part-four/README.md

 ## Switch drivers

+Time to write some Markdown.
+Do not write any HTML for the instructions below; instead, only use [Markdown](https://dillinger.io/)

 1. Create a new git branch for your work
-1. Delete the contents of the README.md and give it a new H1 of "My 4 Favorite Ruby methods"
+1. Delete the contents of the README.md and give it a new H1 of "My 4 Favorite Ruby methods" Remember, files that end in the `.md` extension are Markdown files.
+So an "H1" is really just a "#" followed by a space.
+[This is a great interactive site to practice Markdown](https://dillinger.io/).
-1. Each of these 4 methods should be from different Ruby Classes
+1. Each of these 4 methods should be from different Ruby Classes.
+Leverage [Ruby documentation](https://ruby-doc.org/) for some ideas.
-1. Give each ruby method an H3 with the method's name, surrounding it in single upticks
+1. Give each Ruby method an H3 (in Markdown, that is "### ") with the method's name, surrounding it in single upticks to show that you are referring to code.
 1. Below each method, define the method in your own words
 1. Below each definition, use 3 upticks to show an example of the methods use.
-Feel free to use Ruby comments in your code snippet to make its application very clear - `# this is a comment example`.
+Feel free to use Ruby comments in your code snippet to make its application very clear - `# this is a comment example in Ruby`.
 Also, some flavors of `Markdown` allow you to provide language hints to direct the language color-coding like [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code).
 1. Add, commit, and push your work
 1. Open a PR with a screenshot of your 4 favorite Ruby methods